Daniel-Prizer/CPS-Battles/README.md

 ![Leaderboards video](Readme%20gifs/Leaderboards%20gif.gif)

 ## Project Report
-Please have a read over 'CPS_Battles - Project Report.docx' if you are interested in the development process! :)
+Please have a read over 'CPS_Battles - Project Report.pdf' if you are interested in the development process! :)